 (Bonus) Step 5: Do A Life Audit With An Activity Tracker

 Life audit is for the times when you need an intervention.
-It requires you to be honest with yourself so you can face what you’ve been avoiding for long.
+It requires you to be honest with yourself so you can face what you’ve been avoiding.

 Here’s how you do it:

 - Write the tasks or behaviors you do regularly.
 You can also write the items in your environment or the names of people around you.

 - Rate each item on the list in the following criteria: a) energy b) attention c) emotion d) time on the scale of -3 to +3, where -3 is most draining, +3 is most giving and 0 is neutral.

 - Energy: Are they recharging you or draining you or are they neutral?

 - Emotion: What kind of emotion do they produce?
 Note: some things aren’t pleasant, but they make you feel proud afterward.
 So in that case, you’ll assign them as positive.